Clinics and Experiential Learning Programs

 Director, International Sustainable Development Projects Clinic

-Jeffrey Erickson is a supervising attorney in Penn State's Rural Economic Development Clinic.
+Jeffrey Erickson directs the International Sustainable Development Projects Clinic.
 Prior to joining Penn State Law, Professor Erickson was a litigator and counselor in Denver, Colorado, specializing in medical malpractice defense and insurance defense matters.

-Director, Rural Economic Development Clinic & Director, Agricultural Law Resource and Reference Center
+Associate Dean, Clinics and Experiential Learning, Director, Rural Economic Development Clinic, and Director, Agricultural Law Resource and Reference Center

 Professor Ross Pifer’s research focuses on shale gas development and the interface between agricultural and residential development.
 He has been an attorney with the U.S. Department of Agriculture’s Office of General Counsel, and he has advised military personnel and commands in the Netherlands, Belgium, Luxembourg, Great Britain, and Germany while on active duty with the U.S. Army JAG Corps at the Netherlands Law Center.